 In August 2015, the IPA Deakin SME Research Centre launched the first Australian Small Business White Paper which contained numerous recommendations to boost productivity growth which is essential to maintaining Australia's overall standard of living.
-In September 2018 the IPA Deakin SME Research Centre launched the second Australian Small Business White Paper which continues to examine the declining State of productivity growth in Australia and makes recommendations to address this through increasing small business innovation, competition and participation.
+In September 2018 the IPA Deakin SME Research Centre launched the second Australian Small Business White Paper which continues to examine the declining state of productivity growth in Australia and makes recommendations to address this through increasing small business innovation, competition and participation.
 Our recommendations remain relevant and even more so, as we forge an economic agenda for our post-COVID-19 future.

-Both White Papers were the result of widespread consultation with small business people and our members through a regional roadshow, survey, and a summit at Parliament House with a range of public and private stakeholders.
+Both White Papers were the result of widespread consultation with small business people, our members and a range of public and private sector stakeholders.